Deep Ad-hoc Beamforming: Deep ad-hoc beamforming: A system overview

 where $h(z_n(t,f)|z_k(t,f))$ is the time delay estimator with $z_k(t,f)$ as the reference signal, and $\hat{\tau}_n$ is the estimated relative time delay of $z_n(t,f)$ over $z_k(t,f)$.
 Finally, it synchronizes the microphones according to the estimated time delay:

-which is the output of the module.
-Note that $\hat{\tau}_n$ includes the relative time delay caused by both the device and the transmission of the signal through air.
+Note that $\hat{\tau}_n$ consists of the relative time delay caused by both the device and the signal transmission through air.
 Because developing a new accurate time delay estimator is not the focus of this paper, we simply use the classic generalized cross-correlation phase transform \citep{knapp1976generalized,carter1987coherence} as the estimator, though many other time delay estimators can be adopted as well \citep{chen2006time}.
+For example, the deep neural network based time delay estimators \citep{wang2018robust}, which were original proposed for the estimation of the signal direction of arrival, can be adopted here too.

 The speech enhancement module takes $\y(t,f) = [y_1(t,f),\ldots,y_N(t,f)]^T $ as its input.
 Many deep-learning-based speech enhancement methods can be used directly or with slight modification as the speech enhancement module.
 Here we take the MVDR based deep beamforming as an example.
 Because the deep beamforming is trained in a single-channel fashion as the other parts of DAB, it makes the overall DAB flexible in incorporating any number of microphones in the test stage without retraining or modifying the DAB model.
 This is an important requirement of real world applications that should also be considered in other DAB implementations.
 Note that, if $N=1$, then DAB outputs the noisy speech of the selected single channel directly without resorting to deep beamforming anymore.